 It’s here!
 The new Book Forum for 2014 is here with great new books and fun ways for you to expand your understanding of the challenges and triumphs of people living in and overcoming poverty and oppression.
 Check out this year’s book list and grow your world view.

 What happens when 223 walkers come together to change lives?
 Two-hundred people receive the life-giving blessing of clean water!
-On Sunday, May 5th,walkers, sponsors, donors, volunteers, and a few supportive dogs, joined in partnership with women in rural Kenya to bring clean water to families in need.
-Together, they raised funds to purchase 12 giant, 10,000 liter water tank to harvest the powerful monsoon rains.
-These tanks match the 12 already purchased by the women’s groups in Kenya, and mean improved health and livelihood for 24 families.
+On Sunday, May 5th, walkers, sponsors, donors, volunteers, and a few dogs, joined in partnership with women in rural Kenya to bring clean water to families there.
+Our combined efforts mean improved health and livelihood for 24 families.